FarronF/limerick-council-meetings/meetings/2020/12/10-Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 17th September 2020.md

 He confirmed that while there had been a reduction in certain crime categories, including

-burglaries, public order offences and minor assaults, that domestic incidents and drug--- 2
+burglaries, public order offences and minor assaults, that domestic incidents and drug
+---
+2

 possessions in particular had seen an increase from the previous figures.
 These increases were